Praveen271195/Securityy-Camera-with-OpenCV/README.md

-<h1 align="center">Covid-19 Global Dashboard </h1>
+<h1 align="center">Covid-19 Global Dashboard 🦠 </h1>

 ## Motivation:
-This repository was created to contain the motion detection and alarm system built with Python using OpenCV library for experential learnning pupose.
+This Covid-19 dashboard was created from scratch to visuvalize the global trend of infections and to keep track of the spread of the virus during the pandemic.
+This dashboard was of a great support to spread awarness amoung the residents of my gated community.

-## Future goal:
+## Libraries used:
-This project will later be developed in required format to program a Raspberry Pi to implement in my dad's office and godown for security purpose.
+-
+Thi

 ## Synopsis:
 Motion detetion is one of the best applications of OpenCV and this is has been used to build acan be